wesbos/vite-dir/readme.md

 ## Vite Dir

-A shortcut command that runs `vite` dev server with[vite-plugin-list-directory-contents](https://www.npmjs.com/vite-plugin-list-directory-contents) so you get a live reloaded directory of files.
+A shortcut command that runs `vite` dev server with [vite-plugin-list-directory-contents](https://www.npmjs.com/vite-plugin-list-directory-contents) so you get a live reloaded directory of files.

 ## But, Why?